rcx/netsupport-fuzz/README.md

 This is just a loose collection of my old research on LANDesk/NetSupport's replay system from when I was bored in computer class in high school.
 I saw that there was a tray icon that had an option to "Load Replay..." or something like that, and I also noticed it was running as an admin (!) user.
 It would be cool to have a LPE using this mechanism if I could exploit the replay parser.

 Using WinAFL and DynamoRIO I found a heap overflow, essentially as it parses a file, you pass it a negative size field which leads to a size overflow.
 Unfortunately the school's computer was on Windows 10 which has a [very arcane heap](https://www.blackhat.com/docs/us-16/materials/us-16-Yason-Windows-10-Segment-Heap-Internals.pdf), and before I exploited it I graduated.
 I included the idbs so you can check that logic out yourself.
+I guess you can count this as a local DoS exploit...lol

 ## Try it yourself